RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Credentials in values.yaml

-**Before:** Database passwords, API keys, and other credentials had to live in `values.yaml` or be passed via `--set` flags, which made security teams uncomfortable.
+**Before:** Database passwords, API keys, and other credentials had to live in `values.yaml` or be passed via `--set` flags.
 There was no built-in way to pull secrets from an external vault.

 **Now:** The new top-level `secretsManagement` section supports three modes: